Biological small-angle scattering: Hybrid methods

+Fitting

+Solution scattering patterns of multi-domain proteins and macromolecular complexes can also be fitted using models built from high resolution (NMR, X-ray, or predicted via e.g. AlphaFold) structures of individual domains or subunits assuming that their tertiary structure is preserved.
+Depending on the complexity of the object, different approaches are employed for the global search of the optimum configuration of subunits fitting the experimental data.
+Some programs are also able to take into account intra-domain flexibility.

 Flexible systems

 An elegant method to tackle the problem of intrinsically disordered or multi-domain proteins with flexible linkers was proposed recently.
 It allows coexistence of different conformations of a protein, which together contribute to the average experimental scattering pattern.
 Initially, EOM (ensemble optimization method) generates a pool of models covering the protein configuration space.
 The scattering curve is then calculated for each model.
 In the second step, the program selects subsets of protein models.
 Average experimental scattering is calculated for each subset and fitted to the experimental SAXS data.
 If the best fit is not found, models are reshuffled between different subsets and new average scattering calculation and fitting to the experimental data is performed.
 This method has been tested on two proteins– denatured lysozyme and Bruton's protein kinase.
 It gave some interesting and promising results.

 Biological molecule layers and GISAS

 Coatings of biomolecules can be studied with grazing-incidence X-ray and neutron scattering.
 IsGISAXS (grazing incidence small angle X-ray scattering) is a software program dedicated to the simulation and analysis of GISAXS from nanostructures.
 IsGISAXS only encompasses the scattering by nanometric sized particles, which are buried in a matrix subsurface or supported on a substrate or buried in a thin layer on a substrate.
 The case of holes is also handled.
 The geometry is restricted to a plane of particles.
 The scattering cross section is decomposed in terms of interference function and particle form factor.
 The emphasis is put on the grazing incidence geometry which induces a "beam refraction effect".
 The particle form factor is calculated within the distorted wave Born approximation (DWBA), starting as an unperturbed state with sharp interfaces or with the actual perpendicular profile of refraction index.
 Various kinds of simple geometrical shapes are available with a full account of size and shape distributions in the Decoupling Approximation (DA), in the local monodisperse approximation (LMA) and also in the size-spacing correlation approximation (SSCA).
 Both, disordered systems of particles defined by their particle-particle pair correlation function and bi-dimensional crystal or para-crystal are considered.